aws-samples/sample-url-to-amazon-s3-downloader/README.md

 ### Limitations

-* The solution is designed uses AWS SDK Boto3 running on a Lambda function, consider that Lambda has a maximum timeout value of 15 mins
+* The solution utilizes AWS SDK Boto3 running in a Lambda function, consider that Lambda has a maximum timeout value of 15 mins
 * The maximum supported individual objects size that can be transferred is around 10GB

 ### Additional Resources